What Is Capital Gains Tax and How Your Home Sale Can Affect Your Taxes?

 This will remain in place no matter how much you make.

-The capital gains from a primary residence can be excluded from your income permanently.
+A primary residence's capital gains can be permanently excluded from your income.

 If you’re married and file jointly, the IRS allows you to exclude up to $500,00 of capital gains tax.

-But if you go above the limit, you’ll have to pay capital gains tax on anything above it.
+But if you exceed the limit, you’ll have to pay capital gains tax on anything above it.

 How Do You Qualify for an Exemption on Capital Gains Tax?

-One of the most important situations for avoiding the capital gains tax is to make sure you meet the requirements of living in your home.
+One of the most important ways to avoid the capital gains tax is to ensure you meet the living requirements in your home.

-To claim the whole exclusion your home has to be your primary residence.
-A primary residence is the main home that you live in throughout the year.
+To claim the whole exclusion, your home has to be your primary residence.
+A primary residence is the leading home you live in throughout the year.

-To get the primary residence exclusion, there are three requirements you need to meet.
+To get the primary residence exclusion, you need to meet three requirements.

 You Need to Have Owned Your Home For At Least Two Years.